 temporary dipole – temporary dipole is a dipole when the electronic cloud of of neutral atom is distorted for a time being. it has temporary positive pole and temporary negative pole.

-basic concepts of LDF – When temporary dipole contact with neutral atoms then the positive pole of temporary dipole will attracted (pull) the electronic cloud of this neutral atom.
+When temporary dipole contact with neutral atoms then the positive pole of temporary dipole will attracted easily (pull the electron) the electronic cloud of this neutral atom.
 As a result, the structure of neutral atom will distorted, you can understand properly with the following structure.

 In distorted neutral atom, one side of neutral atom has more electron (appear negative pole) and another side is less electron (appear positive pole). this type of dipole is called induced dipole. because the temporary dipole will change the arrangement of electron in neutral atom.

-When the positive end of temporary dipole is attracted negative end of induced dipole, this attraction between polarized molecules is called LDF. this force is also called van der waals forces and LDF is a weak forces or temporary intermolecular forces.
+When the positive end of temporary dipole is attracted negative end of induced dipole, this types of attraction between two polarized molecules is called LDF. this force is also called van der waals forces. but LDF is a weak forces and temporary forces of attraction.

 Temporary dipole formation

 Basic concepts – First you look in digram, first atom having symmetric distribution of electron time come this electron move towards the one side of the atom.
 Where as, neucle move towards because unsymmetrical distribution of electron.
 As a result temporary dipole is formed.

 you know that, it is formed very short period of time, as a result, this type of dipole is formed, it produce parial positive pole and partial negative pole. it is given below.